htw-tech/cecar_technology/ros2_ws/src/node-configuration_example/README.md

 ![Node Concept](./documentation/node_grafik.png)

 (source: https://index.ros.org/doc/ros2/Tutorials/Understanding-ROS2-Nodes/)

 As the CeCar platform uses ROS2 as a middleware, all software building blocks in this platform are provided as ROS2 packages.
 Hence, all software systems are represented by at least one Node.
 Since the CeCar platform aims towards a configurable software and hardware environment, changes in data sources (sensor, simulation, etc.) or hardware components may occur.
 Due to these possible changes a configuration of ROS2 interfaces (Topics, Services) can be necessary.

+This project aims towards an introduction into the possibilities of configuration of Nodes after they have been built.
+For this purpose, the example project was created and will be explained in the next section.

 ## Configuration Example

 To demonstrate the configuration process for existing  ROS2 Nodes, this demo package was created.

-The package contains a simple *talker* and *listener* Node.
-The *talker* will publish string messages at the topic */topic* and the *listener* will receive those messages.
+The package contains a simple `talker` and `listener` Node.
+The `talker` will publish string messages at the topic `/topic` and the `listener` will receive those messages.

 To start the Nodes open a new terminal (if you have not already cloned the repository, clone it first).
 In the terminal run the listener: